-Any type of addition/extension will require a building permit and architectural plans.
+Any type of home addition or addition will require a building permit and architectural plans.
 Depending on the complexity of the work, a plan from a structural engineer could be sufficient.
-During your initial meeting with Billdr, your project manager will guide you toward the best professional for your job.

-Before settling on a type of enlargement, you need to know what’s permitted in your area.
-For instance, there might be a height restriction in your neighborhood, which will prevent you from building a second storey.
+Before deciding on a type of extension, you need to know what’s allowed in your area.
+For instance, there might be a height restriction in your neighborhood, which will prevent you from building a second story.
 Or, if you live in a historical area, you might be allowed to build up but only if you maintain the facade of the existing building.
-There could also be restrictions on the types of exterior siding you can use, the number of windows you need to install and egress requirements.
-If you’re already working with an architect, it is their job to collect these requirements from the city.
-But if you’re just in the exploration phase and wondering what you can and cannot do, it would be a good idea to visit your local building permit office where an agent can inform you on what’s permissible in the municipal code based on your address.
+There could also be restrictions on the kind of exterior siding you can use, the number of windows you need to install, and egress requirements.

-If you have your heart set on a particular type of addition, which isn’t allowed by the code you can often ask for an exemption or derogation but beware: this requires quite a bit of leg work and will greatly impact your project’s timeline.
-It might be worth considering, at that point, if there’s another way to expand your home that both meets your goals and complies with local building codes.
+If you have your heart set on a particular type of extension or addition that isn’t allowed, you can ask for an exemption or derogation.
+However, this requires quite a bit of leg work and will impact your project’s timeline.
+At that point, it might be worth considering another way to expand your home that both meets your goals and complies with local building codes.

 Average price: $225/sq.ft or $180,000 for 800 sq.ft

-Adding a basement is always a popular way to expand your home.
-It’s a good option when you want to add a lounge/entertainment area for your family, some additional bedrooms or office space and a bathroom.
-But you can also excavate your basement to create an accessory dwelling unit (ADU) and convert your home into a multi-generational living unit for a family member or for rental income.
+Adding a basement is a popular way to expand your home.
+It’s a good option for building a lounging or entertainment area, additional bedrooms, an office space, or a bathroom.
+You can also excavate your basement to create an accessory dwelling unit (ADU) and convert your home into a multi-generational living unit for a family member or rental income.

-When we talk about adding a basement, it’s not about simply converting your existing space.
-It means excavating to create larger windows, a higher ceiling and legal exits.
-Many older homes don’t have full-height basements, which makes them less useable than basements that have 7ft or higher ceilings.
+Basement construction involves excavation to create larger windows, a higher ceiling, and legal exits.
+Many older homes don’t have full-height basements, which makes them less functional than basements that have high ceilings of over seven feet.

-There is a lot of structural work that takes place when you dig under a foundation.
-During the process, the home must be stabilized and the foundation strengthened by installing supports.
-This is called underpinning.
-Once excavation work is complete, your contractor will build a new foundation, walls and footings.
-This is a specialized trade and your general contractor should be using subcontractors that exclusively do this kind of work.
+A lot of structural work is involved when you dig under a foundation.
+The home must be stabilized and the foundation strengthened by installing supports during a process called underpinning.
+By building up concrete walls, underpinning allows you to get more than three feet of space in your basement.
+Once excavation work is complete, your contractor will build a new foundation, walls, and footings.
+Since this is a specialized trade, your general contractor will work with subcontractors who exclusively do this kind of work.

-If you’re planning to add plumbing to your basement addition, you will also need a plumber who can verify where the main water supply and drain are situated.
-If the drain is above the floor of the newly dug out basement, you will not be able to install a standard toilet and shower unless you bring the drain down to below grade.
-There are options like toilets and showers that pump the waste water up into the drain, but it’s best to discuss the implications of going that route with your contractor.
+If you’re planning to add plumbing to your basement addition, you’ll also need a plumber who can verify where the main water supply and drain are situated.
+If the drain is above the floor of the newly dug-out basement, you won’t be able to install a standard toilet and shower unless you bring the drain down to below grade.
+There are options like toilets and showers that pump the wastewater up into the drain, but it’s best to discuss the implications of that option with your contractor.

 Average price: $200/sq.ft or $160,000 for 800 sq.ft

-If you own a single-family home, building up is often a much less challenging and costly home addition than digging out a basement, particularly if you opt to replicate your existing floor plan on this new storey.
-That means placing a new bathroom directly above the existing one below so that you can share the same plumbing stack, and lining up radiators and heating vents, vis a vis their counterparts on the first storey.
+IIf you own a single-family home, building up is often an easier and more affordable home addition — especially if you’ll be replicating an existing floor plan on this new level.
+For example, placing a new bathroom directly above the existing one allows you to share the same plumbing stack, and lining up radiators and heating vents with their counterparts facilitates construction.

-That being said, there are a number of factors that impact both the cost and complexity of this type of project.
+However, some factors can impact the cost and complexity of adding a story.
 Do you have a flat or peaked roof?
-Do you share a wall with a neighbour?
+Do you share a wall with a neighbor?
 Is it a concrete wall?
-Do you want to use the second storey for an ADU?
-A structural engineer and architect will best be able to evaluate your current situation and what the possibilities are.
+Do you want to use the second story for an ADU?
+A structural engineer and architect will be able to evaluate your current situation and what the possibilities are.

-Since building up means altering the exterior of your home, you’ll also have to ensure visual harmony between the existing building and the addition.
-Again, that’s something your architect or architectural technologist will consider when designing your new space.
+Since building up means altering the exterior of your home, you’ll also have to make sure that there’s a certain visual harmony between the existing building and the addition.
+Your architect or architectural technologist will keep this in mind when designing your new space.

-If you have a backyard, side yard or a good amount of space in the front of your home, an extension might be the right move for you.
-There are a lot of construction options in this category.
-You can build a garage-type unit with access from the main part of your home, but use it to house a family room, or even powder room.
-There’s also the option of building a garage for a vehicle and then another unit on top of it.
+If you have a backyard, side yard, or a good amount of space in the front of your home, an extension could be the right move for you.
+You can build a garage-type unit with access from the main part of your home, but use it to house a family room or a powder room.
+There’s also the option of building a garage for a vehicle and adding another unit on top of it.

-When extending your house towards the back, front or side, your engineer and/or architect will determine if you require a concrete or pile foundation.
+When extending your house towards the back, front, or side, your engineer and/or architect will determine if you need a concrete or pile foundation.

-Does an extension or addition add value to your home?
+Does a home extension or home addition add value to your home?

-It’s normal and important to think about how much money you can recoup from your renovation when you finally decide to sell.
-A well-done extension or addition will absolutely add value to your home — afterall you are making your home bigger, modern and hopefully more functional.
-For instance, if adding another storey will allow you to market your home as a four bedroom, that’s instantly more attractive to families especially in urban settings or areas with older homes where two or three bedrooms is the norm.
-According to Opendoor, an online residential real estate platform in the United States, adding a full bathroom can increase resale value by almost 6 per cent.
-Depending on the market, increasing the above ground living space can net you an average of an extra $20,000.
-However, it’s virtually impossible to put an exact number on the value of your home addition or extension due to the number of variables.
-Just remember, if you’re opting to expand your home, it’s likely because you want to live so considering the value an addition or extension brings to your lifestyle is just as important as the value it brings to your wallet.
+According to Opendoor, an online residential real estate platform in the United States, adding a full bathroom can increase resale value by almost 6%.
+Depending on the market, increasing your above-ground living space can net you an average of an extra $20,000.
+However, it’s difficult to put an exact number on the value of your home addition or addition due to all the variables that influence it.
+If you’re expanding your home to live there, consider the value that renovation brings to your lifestyle, in addition to the value it brings to your wallet.